Climate

 Earth

-The crust of the earth and the soil itself are what is known as terrestrial or landscape carbon.
-Different parts of the earth are carbon sources or sinks!
+The crust of the earth, forests and plants, and the soil itself are what is known as terrestrial or landscape carbon.
+Different parts of the earth are carbon sources or sinks.

 Bodies

 From your own body to the body of a whale to the wood of a tree, biological bodies both store and use carbon.
-This is known as biomass carbon!
+This is known as biomass carbon and it can be embedded or in exchange with other kinds of carbon systems.

 Plants